dafny-lang/dafny/docs/DafnyRef/Grammar.md

 the productions, such as whether an alternative is allowed or not in a specific context.
 These arguments allow for a more compact and understandable grammar.

-The precise, technical details of the grammar are combined in [Section 29](#sec-grammar-details).
+The precise, technical details of the grammar are presented together in [Section 29](#sec-grammar-details).
 The expository parts of this manual present the language structure less formally.

 ## 2.1.
 Dafny Input {#sec-unicode}